AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 The following alerts apply without an alert subscription :

-* When a batch query job finishes, customers will receive a notification.
+* When a batch query job finishes, users receive a notification.

-* When a batch query job's duration exceeds a threshold, an alert is triggered to the person that scheduled the query
+* When a batch query job's duration exceeds a threshold, an alert is triggered to the person that scheduled the query.

 >[!NOTE]
 >